 Following an option for management discussion in November 2019, the B&PSC are tasked with developing a new Hand Working Permit Byelaw.
-Pre-consultation will help to inform how the Byelaw and the hand working permit conditions will be developed, appropriate for commercial scale removal of species.
-The creation of this Byelaw has the potential to incorporate legacy measures which can then be revoked as stand-alone byelaws.
+Pre-consultation will help to inform how the byelaw and the commercial hand working permit conditions will be developed.
+The creation of this byelaw has the potential to incorporate legacy measures which can then be revoked as stand-alone byelaws.
 This includes the Temporary Closure of Shellfish Byelaw (number 9) which was used to close public mussel beds within the Teign and Exe Estuaries from 1st May 2019.
 The closure will be reviewed in 2020-21 based on information provided about the stock levels.

 The Potting Permit Byelaw and the Diving Permit Byelaw were both introduced in 2015 and must be reviewed after five years.
-The review of these Byelaws (and associated permit conditions) will begin in this financial year; however, the timetabling of work will be dependent of the decision making of the B&PSC at key stages.
+The review of these byelaws (and associated permit conditions) will begin in this financial year; however, the timetabling of work will be dependent of the decision making of the B&PSC at key stages.